awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 To calculate the cost of a sample provisioned environment, see [Cloud Economics Center](https://aws.amazon.com/economics/)\.

-To see your bill, go to your [AWS Account Activity page](https://aws.amazon.com/account-activity)\.
+To see your bill, go to the **Billing and Cost Management Dashboard** in the [AWS Billing and Cost Management console](https://console.aws.amazon.com/billing/)\.
 Your bill contains links to usage reports that provide details about your bill\.
 To learn more about AWS account billing, see [AWS Account Billing](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.

 If you have questions concerning AWS billing, accounts, and events, [contact AWS Support](https://aws.amazon.com/contact-us/)\.